sneakers-the-rat/surveillance-graphs/_sections/_public_private/nsf.md

 - Examples:
 	- KnowWhereGraph {% cite janowiczKnowKnowWhere2022 %}
 - the critical thing here is that the US's two major public funding bodies have lined up to build unifying graphs of everything for ostensibly noble purposes but the information companies are literally licking their chops to eat this up.
 They have both effectively made new funding mechanisms that allow them to basically let private industry types what to build and how to build it, the academics get invited in to play for a bit, and then it's time to capture it later.
 The specifics aren't important, what's important is the pattern of layering public and private knowledge graphs that seem great and open on the surface but actually power some monstrously shittier technology underneath.
+- Census of outcomes at the end - it could be really bad, it could actually not amount to anything at all, but regardless this is illustrative of the way that the cloud constrains our thinking!
+Either nonfunctional or corporate!
+Note how much has been spent on each and give caveats like "ya these might not even amount to anything, but the point is the way that the existing cloud paradigm constrains the way that we think precisely in such a way that it is difficult to actually build the kind of effective infrastructure that we want.
+We have to acknowledge that the cloud model is not a universal computing paradigm, but one designed for a very specific mode of property relationships and profit models."